FabioVergani/js-CssSelectorSpecificity/README.md

 count the number of element names and pseudo-elements in the selector (= d) The specificity is based only on the form of the selector.
 In particular, a selector of the form "[id=p33]" is counted as an attribute selector (a=0, b=0, c=1, d=0), even if the id attribute is defined as an "ID" in the source document's DTD.

+Selectors inside the negation pseudo-class are counted like any other, but the negation itself does not count as a pseudo-class.

 Concatenating the four numbers a-b-c-d (in a number system with a large base) gives the specificity.

 The negation pseudo-class, :not(X), is a functional notation taking a simple selector (excluding the negation pseudo-class itself) as an argument.
 It represents an element that is not represented by its argument.